French police station attacked with fireworks, metal bars

 Last week, two police officers in civilian clothes were pulled from their vehicle in a Paris suburb and shot multiple times with their own guns.
 One officer remains in serious condition.

+The police station is located in a housing project with 10,000 inhabitants.
+An official of the union, Unite SGP Police, Rocco Contento, said on BFMTV that the housing project is the hub of drug trafficking in the Val de Marne region, where Champigny is located.

+Darmanin said he wants to add an amendment to a security bill defining fireworks as a type of arm and ban their sale, including on the internet.

-In the early hours of Sunday, a large gang showered the police station in a housing project in Champigny-sur-Marne, east of Paris, with fireworks and other projectiles, Paris police headquarters, in charge of the region, said in a tweet.
-Attackers also used metal bars to smash five police cars, the newspaper Le Parisien reported, quoting police officials who estimated that there were 40 attackers.
+In the early hours of Sunday, a gang of about 40 people showered the police station in a housing project in Champigny-sur-Marne with fireworks and other projectiles, Paris police headquarters, which is in charge of the region, said in a tweet.
+Attackers also used metal bars to smash five police cars.
 Three windows of the station were broken.

-The attack with fireworks lit up the area.
-Fireworks have been increasingly used by gangs to head off police in neighborhoods known for drug trafficking.
+Fireworks are now routinely used by gangs to head off police in neighborhoods known for drug trafficking.
 Firefighters on rescue missions also come under attack.

-“The little bosses impress no one and don’t discourage us in our fight against drugs,” the interior minister tweeted, saying an investigation was underway.
-It wasn’t immediately clear if there had been arrests.
+“The little bosses impress no one and don’t discourage us in our fight against drugs,” the interior minister tweeted earlier.
+There were no known arrests.

 Investigators were still trying to find the three men who shot two police officers last week after pulling them from their car and disarming them in an industrial section of the town of Herblay, in the Val d’Oise northwest of Paris.